epinio/docs/docs/references/commands/cli/epinio_login.md

 ### Synopsis

-The login command will setup the settings file with the provided credentials for the specified Epinio cluster
+The login command allows you to authenticate against an Epinio instance and updates the settings file with the generated authentication token

 ```
 epinio login [URL] [flags]